 2015: Disneyland announces plans for a new, Star Wars-themed land

 There may well be as many urban legends about Disneyland as there are facts.
-I tried hard to avoid repeating those untrue stories when I created this Disneyland history.
-All of the material I used came to me from Disneyland Public Relations.
+To avoid repeating those untrue stories all of the material used is from Disneyland Public Relations.